 In addition to sharing the good news with fellow travelers, make sure to mention it while making your hotel reservation and checking in.
 Most hotels and resorts have something special for newlyweds—from complimentary cocktails to room upgrades—so don't be shy and take advantage of this special time in your life.

-6. You might find yourself avoid social media
+6. You might find yourself avoiding social media

 7. You'll wear sexy lingerie